e-Steffen/web-challenges/Capstone Prep/web-exercises-sessions-user-stories-workshop-movie-app/user-story-1.md

 - prepare all needed setting for a react/next-js project (if available you can use a preset)
 - create a Frontend-Homepage
 - create a App-Title "Movie-App" as a component (reuseable for further pages)
+- the App-Title should be visable at all times, also if page is scrolled
 - create components for the tile and tiles including the corresponding name of the movie
 - take care of making the app responsible (different screen-sizes)
 - (if not definied in another ticket) prepare and include styling, reuseable for further App-Parts